Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 Non-Skiers/Pedestrians

-Pedestrians can hitch a ride on the Amanacay Cable Car starting at 10 a.m. every day during the season to dine at the Parador La Roca and enjoy the views offered by at the top of Cathedral.
+Pedestrians can hitch a ride on the Amanacay Cable Car starting at 10 a.m. every day during the season to dine at the Parador La Roca and enjoy the views offered by at the top of Cerro Catedral.

 Can you Move to Bariloche & Be a Ski Bum?

-Most visitors can stay in Argentina a total of 6 months by simple renewing their tourist visa after three months.
+Most visitors can stay in Argentina for a total of 6 months by simply renewing their tourist visa after three months.

 Bariloche's Mitre's street after a snowfall